Adult life gets to us, eventually.

 They also don’t ask for what they want, don’t speak up, don’t try new approaches, etc.

-Instead, open your eyes for the countless opportunities that present themselves to you daily.
+Instead, open your eyes to the countless opportunities that present themselves to you daily.

 Life gives us plenty of them, but it’s our job to notice them and take action.